 Evans, C. (2014).
 Exploring the use of a deep approach to learning with students in the process of learning to teach in D. Gijbels, V. Donche, J. T. E Richardson, and J. Vermunt.
 Learning patterns in higher education.
 Dimensions and research.

 Evans, C. 2015).
 Exploring students’emotions and emotional regulation of feedback in the context of learning to teach.
-In V. Donche, S. De Maeyer, D. Gijbels, H. van den Bergh (Eds.)
-(2015).
+In V. Donche, S. De Maeyer, D. Gijbels, H. van den Bergh (Eds.), (2015).
 Methodological challenges in research on student learning.
 Garant: Antwerpen.

 Gu, Q. (2014), The role of relational resilience in teachers’ career-long commitment and effectiveness.
 Teachers and Teaching: theory and practice, Vol. 20 No. 5. pp. 502-529.